HomeBlog Home

 For many people with disabilities, the bathroom presents many obstacles.
 From slick bathroom tiles to tubs with high sides, many physical barriers in the bathroom can be unsafe and lead to unwanted stress.

-The cost to remodel a bathroom will determine on what you need to change, materials used, and cost of labor and installation.
+The cost to remodel a bathroom will depend on what you need to change, the materials used, and the cost of labor and installation.

 handicap accessible bathroom with chair and grab bars